Welcoming Online Communities Organized around Learners' Interests

 Learners can access their Groups from the Schedule tab of their Learner Space.
-In a Group, learners can see Posts created by the leader of the group and by other learners.
-They are able to engage with a Post by adding an image, comment, or emoji reaction to share their thoughts, participate in a discussion, or just give kudos for a cool project.
+In a Group, learners can see posts created by the teacher who leads the group and by other learners.
+They are able to engage with a post by adding an image, comment, or emoji reaction to share their thoughts, participate in a discussion, or just give kudos for a cool project.

 Designing Groups as Safe Spaces for Learners

 Across Outschool, we want all kids to always feel safe and connected in a fun, comfortable, and inclusive learning environment.
 Outschool has designed the experience with safety in mind so learners can engage with one another and explore their passions.

 All participation is private to the Group

 When learners post or comment in a Group, that content is private to the Group and is not shared publicly.
 The only people that can see what learners share in a Group are other enrolled, verified learners, the educator who leads the Group, and Outschool administrators.